DestinyVolt/D-D/plan.md

-## The Plan fucKIN WORKED YALL HELL YEAH DUDE
+## The Plan fucKIN WORKED YALL HELL YEAH
 ### Sneaking in
 Vomi, Arcana, and Ave are the only ones who are officially at the party (I don't know about Andrius). \
 Sarsariph and Ligh are hidden within the bags of holding. \